ghoye/oldest_businesses/README.md

 # oldest_businesses

 An important part of business is planning for the future and ensuring that the company survives changing market conditions.
-Some businesses do this really well and last for hundreds of years.</p>
+Some businesses do this really well and last for hundreds of years.

-<p>BusinessFinancing.co.uk <a href="https://businessfinancing.co.uk/the-oldest-company-in-almost-every-country">researched</a> the oldest company that is still in business in (almost) every country and compiled the results into a dataset.
-In this project, you'll explore that dataset to see what they found.</p>
+BusinessFinancing.co.uk <a href="https://businessfinancing.co.uk/the-oldest-company-in-almost-every-country">researched</a> the oldest company that is still in business in (almost) every country and compiled the results into a dataset.
+In this project, I explored that dataset to see what they found.

-<p>The database contains three tables.</p>
+The database contains three tables:

 <h3 id="categories"><code>categories</code></h3>
 <table>
 <thead>